tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 13th CRAN release of textrecipes.
+This is the 14th CRAN release of textrecipes.

-removes use of okc_text data completely

 ## R CMD check results